rclone/rclone/MANUAL.md

 ## rclone deletefile

-Remove a single file path from remote.
+Remove a single file from remote.

 ### Synopsis

-Remove a single file path from remote.
+Remove a single file from remote.
 Unlike `delete` it cannot be used to remove a directory and it doesn't obey include/exclude filters - if the specified file exists, it will always be removed.